zion-off/llm-gatekeeper/README.md

 ## Credits

 Thanks to my friend [Zein](https://github.com/ZeinMukhanov) for inspiring the idea for the package.
-I wouldn't have made it if he wasn't abusing my chatbot on my web and costing me money.
+I wouldn't have made it if he wasn't abusing my chatbot on my website and costing me money.